Power of Attorney in Canada: Types & Requirements Explained

 While these categories serve distinct purposes, the preparation and requirements for their validity remain consistent, making them an efficient tool for expeditious task completion.

-- Age: When the document is issued, both the grantor and the attorney must be at least 18 years old.
+• Minimum Age: Both the grantor (person giving authority) and the attorney (agent) must be at least 18 years old at the time of execution.

-Why do you require Power of Attorney in Canada?
+Why do you require a Power of Attorney in Canada?

 Every adult should have Power of Attorney documentation covering their legal, financial, personal, and medical affairs.
 In the absence of a Power of Attorney, a family member may be required to petition to become a court-appointed guardian, causing delays at vital times.